zkPassOfficial/Transgate-JS-SDK/README.md

 import TransgateConnect from 'transgate-js-sdk'

   const requestVerifyMessage = async () =>{
       const appid = "7af1d0768b8a4099f4d0212e0ee6193" //Locate this form on the development platform

       const transgate = new TransgateConnect(appid, true)
       const installed = await transgate.isInstalledTransgate()

       if(installed){
-        //The template ID that you add for the project const templateId = "0x280e70807f080458b3d1016d56a1eb7137af1d0768b8a4099f4d0212e0ee6193"
+        //The schema ID that you add for the project const schemaId = "0x280e70807f080458b3d1016d56a1eb7137af1d0768b8a4099f4d0212e0ee6193"

-        const res = await sdk.launch(templateId)// This method can be invoked in a loop when dealing with multiple templates
+        const res = await transgate.launch(schemaId)// This method can be invoked in a loop when dealing with multiple schemas

         //You have the flexibility to handle the validation results based on your requirements. console.log("res=======>", res)